JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-add-own-queue-listener.md

 ```

 There are only a few core [QueueWrapper](../../../java-dynamic-sqs-listener-spring/java-dynamic-sqs-listener-spring-api/src/main/java/com/jashmore/sqs/spring/QueueWrapper.java)s
 that are provided and therefore may not cover the use cases that is desired.
-Therefore, the consumers can define their own wrapper that will be used with the
+Therefore, consumers can define their own wrapper that will be used with the
 core ones provided.

 ## Example Use Case